hakansander/React-Reactive-Currency-Project/README.md

 ## TO DO

-- [ ] Add cost/benefit amount to the purchase process
+- :white_check_mark: Add cost/benefit amount to the purchase process
-- [ ] Change color to red on loss and to green on benefit
+- :white_check_mark: Change color to red on loss and to green on benefit
 - [ ] Add Router for navigation
 - [ ] Refactor component tree by adding containers
 - [ ] Add Redux for states